sencha/ext-web-components/packages/ext-web-components-boilerplate-create-react-app/README.md

 }]),
 ```

-5. do a search for this string:
+5. do a search for this string (around or on line 154):

 path: isEnvProduction ? paths.appBuild : undefined,

-6. Update this line with the following line.
+6. Update this line with the following line:
 ```sh
 path: isEnvProduction ? paths.appBuild : paths.appPublic,
 ```
-7. save the file
+7. save config/webpack.config.js in your editor

 8. open public/index.html in your editor